 In Scotland, contracts are subject to prescription.
 Prescription is a legal mechanism which establishes or extinguishes certain rights or obligations by the passage of time.
 Essentially, a claim in damages for breach of contract may (as it is a financial claim) be brought within the period of five years from the date when the party’s right of action first arose (under the Prescription and Limitation (Scotland) Act 1973).
 Note that the prescriptive period does not start to run where the party claiming was not (and could not with reasonable diligence have become) aware that the loss had occurred.
 It is generally accepted that such a right of action would prescribe after a period 20 years from the date upon which the right of action first arose (known as “long negative prescription”).
 That said, construction contracts and consultant appointments will often provide an express “long stop date” contractually limiting the duration of the contractor’s / consultant’s liability and/or the employer’s right to raise actions to a period of 10 or 12 years from the date of Practical Completion of the works.

-Please note that the Scots Law on limitation periods is likely to change in future as a consequence of the Prescription (Scotland) Act 2018.
-Whilst the 2018 Act has received Royal Assent, it has not yet come into force (for which commencement regulations require to be enacted).
-This is because the Scottish Government is consulting on the potential impact of the 2018 Act on existing rights of claim and what transitional measures may be needed (e.g. to avoid/reduce existing rights of action being lost or prescribed claims being “resurrected” when the new Act comes into force).
-A key effect of the 2018 Act will be to provide that the 5-year prescriptive period will not begin to run until the claimant has actual knowledge (i) that loss, injury or damage has occurred, (ii) that the loss, injury or damage was caused by a person’s act or omission and (iii) of the identity of the person who is the wrongdoer.
-Therefore, the 2018 Act will likely preserve a claimant’s right of action for a longer period than would be the case under the 1973 Act before time-bar (estoppel) applies.
+On 1 June 2022, the Prescription (Scotland) Act 2018 finally came into effect and amended the 1973 Act to provide that the 5-year prescriptive period will not begin to run until the claimant has actual knowledge (i) that loss, injury or damage has occurred, (ii) that the loss, injury or damage was caused by a person’s act or omission and (iii) of the identity of the person who is the wrongdoer.
+Therefore, the 2018 Act preserves a claimant’s right of action for a longer period than would be the case under the 1973 Act before time-bar (estoppel) applies to the claim.

 Under Ukrainian law, the general limitation period which is also applicable to breaches of construction contracts amounts to three years from the moment when the parties whose rights were violated, became aware of such violation.
 In addition, the Commercial Code of Ukraine sets forth specific limitation periods which are applicable to breaches of construction contracts connected to the performance of works with insufficient quality from one year (regarding defects of non-capital structures) to 30 years (regarding compensation of losses occurred as the result of the illegal actions of a contractor which caused destruction and damage).